liam-grossmann/stock-prices-react/README.md

 Integrating D3.js with the React application was relatively straightforward.
 It just required the inclusion of the "@types/d3" library to allow compilation with type script.
 However, in order to make the site responsive, resizing of the chart component required some special code.
 I grab a reference to the containing div and whenever this containing div is resized, the chart is repainted with a new width.
 This is achieved using the useLayoutEffect hook and some window resize event listeners.

-Layout and the responsiveness of the size is controlled by Bootstrap CSS (apart from resizing the chart itself).
-Would be nice to eventually upgrade from Bootstrap to a more modern layout frameworks such as FlexGrid or Grid.css (or both! ).
+Layout and the responsiveness of the site is controlled by Bootstrap CSS (apart from resizing the chart itself).
+Would be nice to eventually upgrade from Bootstrap to more modern layout frameworks such as FlexGrid or Grid.css (or both! ).